 In addition to practical skills, students learn to reconcile the social demands of wood and bioenergy with other regulatory and cultural ecosystem services such as climate and water regulation, nutrition and health, landscape aesthetics and natural heritage, and recreation.

-The following curriculum modules / courses are currently under development (responsible authors & university affiliations shown in parentheses):
+The following curriculum modules / courses were developed during the project (responsible authors & university affiliations shown in parentheses):

 Description: Bioeconomy is explained in general with a special focus on forestry.
 Evolving perspectives towards the bioeconomy mega-trend, and associated demands for wood and other resources in particular, is introduced.
 Diverse national perspectives, concepts and strategies towards the bioeconomy sector are presented and contrasted.
 Students will be able to identify forest-based bioeconomy potentials of a range of various institutional, economic and biophysical settings, and evaluate their role in shaping national or regional bioeconomy strategies